-(Updated 11/20/09) 1 50 Tr s ansect Zones - For the purposes of the IRO, a distinct category of physical form ranging m the most urban to the least urban.
-The IRO requires the application of one or more of 2 3 ir transect zones: Core, General, Edge and Open Space.
-Transect Zone, Core - The most intense zone, typically comprised of larger 4 a.
-5 interconnected buildings that create a continuous façade along one or more 6 streetscapes.
-May front arterials, collectors, local commercial streets, and internal 7 streets, but are discouraged from abutting local residential streets or other similar access- 8 ways, and abutting residential uses unless density, intensity and built form are consistent.
-9 b.
-Transect Zone, General - A moderately intense zone, typically comprised of smaller 10 interconnected buildings, and used as a transition between the Core Transect Zone and 11 less intense zones or abutting uses, or for smaller parcels with size constraints.
-May 12 front arterials, collectors, local commercial streets, and internal streets, and local 13 residential streets or other similar access-ways, but are discouraged from abutting local 14 residential streets or other similar access-ways, and abutting residential uses unless 15 density, intensity and built form are consistent 16 C. Transect Zone, Edge - A low intensity zone comprised of residential or work live uses 17 U. that are compatible with or similar in scale with adjoining neighborhoods.
-18 d Transect Zone, Open Space - A passive zone typically located within other transect d.
-19 zones, or used as a transition or buffer between abutting uses.
-Typical uses include 20 passive civic, recreation or other public open spaces such as plazas and squares, or 21 drainage areas, environmental preservation, or landscape buffers.
-22 [Renui mber Accordingly.]
-23 SECTION 3 ABBREVIATIONS AND ACRONYMS 20 SECTION 5 ADDREVIATIONS AND ACRONTING evelopment Order Abandonment evelopment Order Abandonment FBC F larida Building Codo or Florida Building Commission lorida Building Code or Florida Building Commission FBSDC F orm Based Code cenn c ita Chasifia Dagulating Plan (CCDD) SSRP S ite Specific Regulating Plan (SSRP) 17 (100) TZ T ransect Zones (IRO) 24 25 26 Part 2.
-UL DC, Art.
-2.D.1.B, Application Types [Related to Administrative Processes and 27 velopment Review Officer] (page 25 of 53), and is hereby amended as follows: 28 CHAPTER D ADMINISTRATIVE PROCESS 00 0 B B B 29 SECTION 1 DEVELOPMENT REVIEW OFFICER 30 A. Purpo 31 urpose of this Section is to establish a review process for all developments requiring 32 al by the DRO based upon comments and recommendations from appropriate PBC 33 departr ments, PBC divisions and other local government agencies to establish standards for 34 review. standards for approval, to set limits on the administrative authority of the DRO to modify 35 r ZC approvals, and an appeal process.
-36 ATION TYPES 37 e following types of development shall require approval of a master plan, site plan or 38 odivision plan by the DRO prior to the issuance of a building permit, commencement of any 39 ated land development activity, utilization of any use or approval granted by the BCC or 40 ZC , or utilization of any use requiring approval by the DRO:
+(Opualed 11/20/09) 1 50.
+Transect Zones - For the purposes of the IRO, a distinct category of physical form ranging 2 from the most urban to the least urban.
+The IRO requires the application of one or more of 3 four transect zones: Core, General, Edge and Open Space.
+4 a.
+Transect Zone, Core - The most intense zone, typically comprised of large 5 interconnected buildings that create a continuous façade along one or more 6 streetscapes.
+May front arterials, collectors, local commercial streets, and internal 7 streets, but are discouraged from abutting local residential streets or other similar access 8 ways, and abutting residential uses unless density, intensity and built form are consistent 9 b.
+Transect Zone, General - A moderately intense zone, typically comprised of smalle 10 interconnected buildings, and used as a transition between the Core Transect Zone and 11 less intense zones or abutting uses, or for smaller parcels with size constraints.
+May 12 front arterials, collectors, local commercial streets, and internal streets, and loca 13 residential streets or other similar access-ways, but are discouraged from abutting loca residential streets or other similar access-ways, but are discouraged from abutting local residential streets or other similar access-ways, and abutting residential uses unless 14 15 16 density, intensity and built form are consistent 16 c.
+Transect Zone, Edge - A low intensity zone comprised of residential or work live uses 17 that are compatible with or similar in scale with adjoining neighborhoods.
+18 d.
+Transect Zone, Open Space - A passive zone typically located within other transect 19 zones, or used as a transition or buffer between abutting uses.
+Typical uses include 20 passive civic, recreation or other public open spaces such as plazas and squares, o 21 drainage areas, environmental preservation, or landscape buffers.
+22 [Renumber Accordingly.]
+23 SECTION 3 ABBREVIATIONS AND ACRONYMS 20 SECTION 3 ADDREVIATIONS AND ACRONTING ••• ABN Development Order Abandonment Florida Building Code or Florida Building Commission FBSDC Form Based Code SSRP Site Specific Regulating Plan (SSRP) Transect Zones (IRO) 24 25 26 Part 2.
+ULDC, Art.
+2.D.1.B, Application Types [Related to Administrative Processes and 27 Development Review Officer] (page 25 of 53), and is hereby amended as follows: 14.3.
+28 CHAPTER D ADMINISTRATIVE PROCESS 29 SECTION 1 DEVELOPMENT REVIEW OFFICER 20 A Duppoor 30 A. PURPOSE The purpose of this Section is to establish a review process for all developments requiring 31 The purpose of this Section is to establish a review process for all developments requiring 32 approval by the DRO based upon comments and recommendations from appropriate PBC 33 departments, PBC divisions and other local government agencies to establish standards for 34 review, standards for approval, to set limits on the administrative authority of the DRO to modify 35 BCC or ZC approvals, and an appeal process.
+36 B. APPLICATION TYPES 37 1.
+The following types of development shall require approval of a master plan, site plan o 38 subdivision plan by the DRO prior to the issuance of a building permit, commencement of any 39 related land development activity, utilization of any use or approval granted by the BCC o 40 ZC, or utilization of any use requiring approval by the DRO: 41 a.
+Conditional Use/Requested Use; 42 b.
+All development in a PDD or TDD; 43 c.
+All development within the IR Zoning district, or projects electing to utilize the provisions of the IRO;

-- r ıy

-- a.
-Conditional Use/Requested Use;

-- b.
-All development in a PDD or TDD;

-- All development within the IR Zoning district, or projects electing to utilize the provisions of the IRO;

-.... (ellipses) or [Renumber Accordingly.] indicates language not amended which has been omitted to
+.... (ellipses) or [Renumber Accordingly.] indicates language not amended which has been omitted to save space.